Images & editorial provided by Orange County Tourism and Visitors Bureau

 The Town of Gordonsville was once called the Fried Chicken Capital of the Universe and today’s visitors can still eat fried chicken there at Champion Ice House or indulge in Virginia BBQ from famous pitt-masters at the BBQ Exchange.
 Filled with fantastic restaurants, galleries and shops, Gordonsville is a great stop on any Central Virginia excursion.

-Just a few miles away in the Town of Orange guests can sift through treasures at antique shops like Finders Keepers or JS Mosby Antiques or dine at one of many local restaurants like Forked on Main, Provisions Market Table or The Light Well.
+Just a few miles away in the Town of Orange guests can sift through treasures at antique shops like Finders Keepers or JS Mosby Antiques or dine at one of many local restaurants like Forked on Main, Provisions Market Table or Main Street Tavern.
 The Town of Orange is also right around the corner from the small, local airport where Skydive Orange gives visitors an unforgettable view of the Virginia countryside 7-days a week!

 Meander down Route 231 in Orange County and discover wineries, breweries and fine dining alongside Virginia’s largest corn maze at Liberty Mills Farm.
 With seasonal pick-your-own orchards and fields, destinations like the Market at Grelen are a popular stop for day-trippers.
 Patch Brewing even has a winterized pavilion and is dog-friendly so all members of the family can enjoy a pour along this beautiful scenic by-way.